jhadida/nxp/docs/expr/match.md

 ```
 print( match.insitu(cursor.buffer) )
 ```
-which shows the surrounding text with the match underlined with dashes.
+which shows the surrounding text with the match underlined with dashes (see the [examples](https://github.com/jhadida/nxp/blob/master/examples/expressions.ipynb)).